Shu'lai Inqilob: First version

 On 10 April 1919, the first Persian-language newspaper in the Turkestan ASSR, Shu'lai Inqilob ("Flame of the Revolution"), was published by Sayyid Rizo Alizoda (1887–1938), an Ironi from the Ironi district of Bogh-e Shemol in Samarkand.
 The newspaper was published weekly in Samarkand, broadcasting the ideological line of the Communist Party of Turkestan.
 Alizoda composed the majority of the articles under different names because the newspaper had only a few authors.
 On 15 May 1919, Shu'lai Inqilob wrote a statement due to the Communist Party center in Tashkent ordered the establishment of a "Persian Section" of the party:

 "The Persian section [shu’beh ye fars], i.e. Ironi, Afghon, Tojik, which has been opened in our centre Tashkent in the Commissariat for National Affairs, has just sent a telegram to the Samarkand Commissariat and proposed the opening of such a section in our government office.
 Moreover, it recommends the opening of schools, clubs, reading rooms as well as the printing and publishing of literature for the "Fors" and in the Forsi language.
 In the name of all our Forsi-speaking brothers we express our gratitude from the bottom of our hearts."

 Several Persian-speaking communities remained overlooked in this statement, among them the Central Jews (including the Bukharan Jews), the Pamir people and some Arabs.
 It is uncertain whether Alizoda wanted this "Persian nation" to also include the tojik-chighatoy, a Persian-speaking Turkic people, who called themselves "Tajik" despite identifiying with several Turkic tribes.
 The political climate of the period was reflected in the Ironi being mentioned first.
 The majority of Samarkand's Ironi had consistently supported the objectives and nationality policies of the Communists more than the other Persian-speaking communities in Central Asia.

 In July 1919, Alizoda introduced the term zaboni modari ("mother tongue") when referring to the Persian language, describing it as the "great pillar of the nation."
 However, he struggled to clearly define a nation based on Persian.
 In his writings, he used terms such as millati fors ("Persian nation"), millathoi fors ("Persian nations"), forsiyon ("Persian speakers"), and forsho ("Persians") interchangeably, despite their different meanings.
 This reflected how challenging it was for him to define a country based on the Persian language.
 In this period, the term "mother tongue" referred to the language that a person commonly spoke and understood best, often the language used at home or in everyday life.

 Alizoda became the leader of the Persian Section when it was established in July 1919.
-The Persian section, including the several Ironi insitutions that it established in Samarkand, were unsuccessful.
+The Persian section, including the several Ironi institutions that it established in Samarkand, were unsuccessful.
 The Anjoman e muovenat e ironion ("Society for Assistance to Iranians") and the Anjoman e donesh e Forsiyon ("Society for the Persians' Knowledge") were amongst them.
 On August 20, 1919, Alizoda complained in Shu'lai Inqilob that his attempts to create a linguistically based "Persian nation" had failed.
 In October 1819, the Samarkand Party Committee could no longer fund Shu'lai Inqilob, leading to its closure.